eltonx17/payments_app/README.md

 ## Installation and Running

 1. Clone the repository
-2. Update `application.properties` with your supabase session pooler connection string
+2. Update `application.properties` with your Supabase Session Pooler connection string
 3. Build the project using `mvn clean install`
-4. Run `mvn spring-boot:run
+4. Run `mvn spring-boot:run`
 5. The application will be available at `http://localhost:8080`
-6. Access Swagger UI at `http://localhost:8080/swagger-ui/index.html` for API documentation and testing.

 The application is also hosted on Koyeb PaaS platform and can be accessed at: https://payment-eg.koyeb.app
 - Ensure to update the configuration URL on the Angular front-end to point to this hosted URL (https://payment-eg.koyeb.app) instead of default localhost.